hou27/Enhanced_MovieLens_Recommender/README.md

 # Enhanced-MovieLens-Recommender

 This project extends and refines the PEAGNN (Path Extrapolation and Aggregation Graph Neural Networks) approach for movie recommendations using the MovieLens dataset.
-Building upon the work from [PEAGNN](https://github.com/blindsubmission1/PEAGNN), our primary focus is on redefining the criteria for positive and negative samples to improve recommendation accuracy.
+Building upon the work from [PEAGNN](https://github.com/blindsubmission1/PEAGNN), primary focus is on redefining the criteria for positive and negative samples to improve recommendation accuracy.

 ## Key Contributions